21b01a05h7CSE/Parkinson-s-Disease-Prediction/README.md

 # Voice features:
 Jitter, shimmer, and other voice measurements related to speech abnormalities.
 # Clinical information:
-Age, gender, medical history, and motor assessments like UPDRS scores.
+Age, gender and motor assessments like UPDRS scores.
 # Other modalities:
 Sensor data, imaging data (if available), etc.
 By developing this model, we hope to contribute to early diagnosis and improved treatment outcomes for Parkinson's patients.